Unlock free GenAI with IrisGPT—trained on your data!

 Google AI Platform

 Google AI Platform was compatible with our current cloud setup which was also on GCP.
+The AI Platform Pipeline allows for the deployment and management of Kubernetes clusters and Kubeflow pipelines on GCP.
 It is a managed service, so it was easy to manage.
 However, we ran into a blocker when experimenting with it.

 Let me shed some light on it.
 We had to decide between using a standard container or developing a custom container, and unfortunately, neither worked for us.